 On March 28, 1997, Lanza, LaPenta, the Lehman Partnership, L-3, and Lockheed Martin entered into a Transaction Agreement (the "L-3 Acquisition Agreement") whereby Holdings would acquire the Businesses from Lockheed Martin (the "L-3 Acquisition").
 Also included in the acquisition is a semiconductor product line of another business and certain leasehold improvements in New York City which were not material.
-Pursuant to the L-3 Acquisition Agreement, L-3 acquired the Businesses from Lockheed Martin for \$525,000, comprising \$458,779 of cash, after a \$21,221 reduction related to a purchase price adjustment, and \$45,000 of common equity, representing a 34.9% interest in Holdings retained by Lockheed Martin, plus acquisition costs of \$8,000.
+Pursuant to the L-3 Acquisition Agreement, L-3 acquired the Businesses from Lockheed Martin for \$525,000, comprising \$458,779 of cash, after a \$21,221 reduction related to a purchase price adjustment, and \$45,000 of common equity, representing a 34.9% interest in Holdings retained by Lockheed Martin, plus acquisition costs of \$8.000.

-The Company and Lockheed Martin finalized the purchase price adjustment pursuant to an amendment to the L-3 Acquisition Agreement dated November 5, 1997, which also included the assumption by the Company of Lockheed Martin's rights and obligations under a contract for the U.S. Army's Command and Control Vehicle ("C(2)V") Mission Module Systems ("MMS"), for the production of mission communication systems for track vehicles, for which the Company received a cash payment of \$12,176.
+The Company and Lockheed Martin finalized the purchase price adjustment pursuant to an amendment to the L-3 Acquisition Agreement dated November 5, 1997, which also included the assumption by the Company of Lockheed Martin's rights and obligations under a contract for the production of mission communication systems for track vehicles, for which the Company received cash of \$12,176.